Skip to main content

 Battery Drain

 The C8's electronic systems can be hard on the battery when the car sits.
 The serial data gateway module and OTA update system would sometimes stay active, draining the 12V battery in as little as a week of sitting.
-GM issued a recall (N242435630) for the serial data gateway module software.
+In September 2024 GM released customer-satisfaction program N242435630, which reprograms the serial data gateway module on affected vehicles to stop the drain.
 If you park a C8 for more than a week, use a battery tender.
 This is still good advice for any model year — it's just how modern electronics work.

 HVAC Clicking & Actuator Noise